Are you happy with your parenting path?

 Are you happy with your parenting path?
 Do you believe your children are happy?
 Is there anything that you wish you could change in the relationship that you have with your children?
 I often ask myself these questions, and each time the answers change.
 I am not sure if this is because I am like a rudderless boat in the ocean or because parenting is a bit of a hit and miss affair.

 I have also been wondering why someone hasn't yet written a basic parenting plan to help parents.
 Then I realized that someone has written a parenting plan, Khalil Gibran.
-He did so in 1923 in his book "The Prophet" This is not the first time I have published this piece in Kids News, but it is so profound that it bears repeating.
+He did so in 1923 in his book "The Prophet" This is not the first time I have published this piece in Kids News, but it bears repeating.